eschlenz/Lock-Picking-Public/Lock Notes/README.md

 * Appears to have flat wafer pins
 * Multiple notches on each pin
 * Just keep lifting the binding pin a notch until you get the open

+# Federal 90A
+* .050 TOK, Peterson H4
+* Light tension (enough to get past core spring tension though)
+* 6 pins
+* Mix of standard, serrated, spooled
+* Goes into a deep false set
+* On mine, the first pin kept falling and it was a very high lift
+* Seems easy to overset pins

 # Medeco Duracam
 * [My picking video](https://youtu.be/23MHaHG4b7k?si=364pB42eWZhKSs5o)